 - Option 3.
 Birth-Rates And Population Will Fall Until Humanity Achieves A Sustainable ‘Normal’ Population.

 What is ‘Peak Child’.

-Peak Child is when the number of children has reached the maximum number it will reach, and is step 3 the journey to understanding population.
+Peak Child is when the number of children has reached the maximum number it will reach, and understanding is step 3 the journey to understanding population trends.

 Hans Rosling famously coined the term ‘peak child’ for the moment in global demographic history at which the number of children in the world stops increasing.“Our world in data“.

-‘Peak Child’ can occur anywhere between 0 and 80 years (up to approximately 1 lifetime) prior to peak population, and more typically would occur approximately at 1/2 of one lifetime before any peak population level.
+‘Peak Child’ can occur anywhere between 0 and 80 years (up to approximately 1 lifetime) prior to peak population, will typically occur at least approximately at 1/2 of one lifetime before a peak population level.

 The exact definition of ‘peak child’ varies in one nuance: ‘What counts as a child?’.
 From birth until what age should count in the total for ‘peak child’.
 In different articles, different ages are chosen.
 It can be children in the first year only, children zero to five year old, or even all children under the age of 18.
 Which ‘upper limit’ is chosen can make a difference to when ‘peak child’ occurs, and to when.